happyhorseskull/you-can-datamosh-on-linux/README.md

 Hello, friends!
 If you have Python 3 and ffmpeg installed you can datamosh!

-If you're running this on an Apple Macintosh and installed Python 3 through Homebrew try changing the first line `#!/usr/bin/python3` to `#![wherever py3 is located]`.
-If you're not sure where that is try `$ whereis py3`
+(If you're running this on an Apple Macintosh see the notes below.)

 What's a datamosh?